MIMUW-Inf-2002/SR_testy/big_2025/1/README.md

 solution panics while exiting from some tokio task, it will not be detected by the tests, unless the below options are set.

-In order to enable tokio_unstable, add a `.cargo` directory from this repo (if not already present) to the `public-tests` directory.
+In order to enable tokio_unstable, add the `.cargo` directory from this repo (if not already present) to the `public-tests` directory.
 To make sure that it is working, verify that when you run `cargo test` your output is similar to this: